tayganr/purviewlab/modules/module10.md

 ## :loudspeaker: Introduction

 While Purview Studio is the default method of interfacing with Azure Purview, the underlying platform can be accessed via a set of API's.
-This opens up the possibility of a variety of scenarios including (but not limited to):
+This opens up the possibility of a variety of scenarios including:
   * Working with Azure Purview assets programmatically (e.g. bulk create/read/update/delete).
   * Adding support for other data sources beyond those supported out of the box.
   * Extending the lineage functionality to other ETL processes.